 Ask any visitor to London what is the biggest clock in London and you will most likely get the answer Big Ben.
 Big Ben - the official name being St Stephen's Tower - is the most famous of the London clocks.
-However. the biggest clock face belongs to Shell Mex house in The Strand, once the London head office of the Shell petroleum company, opened in 1933, with a tower rising to over 200 ft and containing the largest clock in London.
+However, the biggest clock face belongs to Shell Mex house in The Strand, once the London head office of the Shell petroleum company, opened in 1933, with a tower rising to over 200 ft and containing the largest clock in London.

-They stand on opposite corners of the west window of St Andrews Church, St Andrews Hill.
+They stand on opposite corners of the west window of St Andrew's Church, St Andrew's Hill.
 These figures are to be found in various parts of London, on the walls of school buildings.
 This would mean that this church once had a school for girls and boys.
-The boy holds a bible in his right hand and a cap in his left.
+The boy holds a Bible in his right hand and a cap in his left.

-It was a two way tunnel that took trams down to the Victoria Embankment underneath Waterloo Bridge, where they could go either left to Blackfriars or right to Westminster.
+It was a two-way tunnel that took trams down to the Victoria Embankment underneath Waterloo Bridge, where they could go either left to Blackfriars or right to Westminster.
 The last tram entered the tunnel on 5th of April 1952.
-Part of the tunnel was opened to cars in 1964 from Waterloo Bridge becoming known as the Strand Underpass, though it ends quite short of the old entrance.
-It has had various uses like films and storage and still has the tracks left of those bygone days.
+Part of the tunnel was opened to cars in 1964 from Waterloo Bridge, becoming known as the Strand Underpass, though it ends quite short of the old entrance.
+It has had various uses such as films and storage and still has the tracks left from those bygone days.

 Jacob the Circle Dray Horse.